JackCSheehan/state/README.md

 STATE locked [coin: unlocked]
 STATE unlocked [push: locked]
 ```
+The first state defined in the file is the state that the finite-state machine will start at.

 States also need transitions, which are defined in brackets (`[` and `]`).
 Inside the brackets, a comma-separated list of mappings are defined.
 These mappings tell State which state to switch to when the given input is encountered.
 Any inputs not included in the transition definition will simply become loops back to the current state.

-Finally, State allows users to define an input source using the `SCAN` and `READ` keywords.
+State allows users to define an input source using the `SCAN` and `READ` keywords.
 In this example, we'll get input from the console using `SCAN` and we'll make the delimiter a newline character:
 ```
 SCAN "\n"
 ```